Study Plan FAQs

 How many credits do I need to get a degree?

-A School of Engineering and Sciences Master's degree requires a minimum of 30 credits beyond a Bachelor's.
-A School of Business Master's requires a minimum of 36 credits beyond a Bachelors degree.
-An Engineer degree requires at least 60 credits beyond a Bachelor's degree (30 beyond a Master's degree), of which 8 to 15 credits would be a design project.
-A Ph.D. requires at least 84 credits beyond a Bachelor's degree (60 beyond a Master's degree), including institute requirements.
+A School of Engineering and Science master's degree requires a minimum of 30 credits beyond a bachelor's.
+A School of Business master's requires a minimum of 36 credits beyond a bachelors degree.
+An engineer degree requires at least 60 credits beyond a bachelor's degree (30 beyond a master's degree), of which 8 to 15 credits would be a design project.
+A Ph.D. requires at least 84 credits beyond a bachelor's degree (60 beyond a master's degree), including institute requirements.
 Certificate programs typically run 10 to 15 credits.
 There will accommodations for those affected by the transition from the 2.5 credit per course basis to the 3.0 credit per course basis.

 How many courses/credits can I transfer?

-A Master's student can transfer up to 3 courses for up to 9 credits subject to advisor approval.
-For an Engineer degree or a Ph.D., a prior Master's degree may be transferred for up to 30 credits without specific approval of the department or Dean of Graduate Academics.
-Also, 1/3 of additional course load credits (non-research) may be transferred with the approval of the department/advisory committee and the Dean of Academics.
+A master's student can transfer up to 3 courses for up to 9 credits subject to advisor approval.
+For an engineer degree or a Ph.D., a prior master's degree may be transferred for up to 30 credits without specific approval of the department or Dean of Graduate Academics.
+Also, one-third of additional course-load credits (non-research) may be transferred with the approval of the department/advisory committee and the Dean of Graduate Academics.
 Transferred courses must not have been used to obtain another degree, have a grade of 'B' or better, and be the equivalent of a course offered here at Stevens.
-You must submit a Transfer Credit form and, if not already on file at Graduate Admissions, Official Transcripts showing the grades of the courses being transferred are required.
-It is highly recommended that the catalog description of the courses be submitted with the Transfer Credit form.
+You must submit a Transfer Credit form and, if not already on file at Graduate Admissions, official transcripts showing the grades of the courses being transferred are required.
+It is highly recommended that the catalog description of the courses be submitted with the Transfer Credit Form.